debrouwere/render/README.md

 ### Dynamic output paths

-Output paths can contain placeholders that will be interpolated to determine the final output filename for each rendered set of context.
+Output paths can contain placeholders that will be interpolated to determine the final path to which to write the HTML for each rendered set of context.
 Think of your output path as a little template of its own.

-If you're a web developer, this is all very similar to the kind of URL routing you're familiar with from web frameworks.
+If you're a web developer, this is similar to the kind of URL routing you see in web frameworks.

-In a path like `build/{date}/{permalink}`, the `date` and `permalink` keys in your data determine where the final HTML is saved to.
-This is especially useful when you ask render to iterate over your context data and render a separate file for each row of data.
+In a path like `build/{date}/{permalink}`, the `date` and `permalink` keys in your data determine where the final HTML ends up.
+This is especially useful when you ask render to iterate over your context data with `--many`, which will render and save each set of data separately.

 Paths are interpolated using the exact same context data that was used to render your template.